-Site24x7 Server Monitoring offers network, server, and applications monitoring.
+Site24x7 Server Monitoring offers network, server, and application monitoring.
 This combination is ideal for keeping the performance of your databases in a good state.
 The system is a cloud-based service, so you don’t have to install any database monitoring software to use it.
 This configuration makes it a great tool for monitoring remote sites and it also works well for MSPs.

 The application monitors in this bundle include a database performance optimizer.
 It will automatically discover all of your databases and install agents to keep tabs on them.
 These agents report back to the central Site24x7 system, where you can access results through a browser.

 Performance metrics are shown live on the screen, and you can set alert parameters that enable you to head off overloading.
 As the tool can monitor any number of instances, it is a good assistant for coordinating between distributed databases and between production and development environments.
 The reporting utility in the tool will help you analyze the performance of your databases over time.

 Given that you get dedicated server monitoring with this support tool, it is easy to identify the cause of performance impairment.
 You can explore through supporting resources to find exactly which element of the stack is dragging down the performance of your databases.

 Site24x7 is charged for on a subscription model and the different plans and add-on options make it possible to create a custom package that is tailored to your business’s needs.
 There is even a free version, which limits monitoring to just five servers.
 You can try out the system on a 30-day free trial.
 If you decide not to buy at the end of that period, your account gets switched over to the free edition.